honkamj/locor-experiments/README.md

 The repository has been designed to be used with Visual Studio Code (https://code.visualstudio.com/).

 The version of locor used for the experiments in the paper is installed to the environment.
 Improvements may have been made to the locor registration tool after that.
-For the newest software version, see the repository [here](https://github.com/honkamj/locor "here").
+For the newest software version, see the repository [here](https://github.com/honkamj/locor "here"), and for experimental setup that works with the newest version, see the branch "up-to-date-locor" in this repository.

 ## Running the experiments